-- liquidity buckets reflect the core cash outflow schedule; - the investor holds segregated assets (i.e. is not invested in a pooled investment vehicle).
+- Liquidity buckets reflect the core cash outflow schedule. - The investor holds segregated assets (i.e. is not invested in a pooled investment vehicle).

-Credit risk
+Credit risk:

-Credit risk is linked to the possibility that assets invested might be impaired, i.e. to the probability that the nominal amount of a security is not repaid at par at maturity by the issuer.
-A good proxy for measuring this risk in liquidity funds is the WAL of the instruments in the fund.
+The credit risk is linked to the possibility that assets invested might be impaired, i.e. to the probability that the nominal amount of a security is not repaid at par at maturity by the issuer.
+A good proxy for measuring this risk in liquidity funds is the weighted average life (WAL) of the instruments in the fund.
 For this purpose, the life of a security is its maturity date.
-In order to minimise the credit risk, liquidity funds have a regulatory maximum WAL of 120 days.
-However, managing credit risk cannot be marked down to an average maturity profile; issuer selection is key in this regard.
+In order to minimize the credit risk, liquidity funds have a regulatory maximum WAL of 120 days.
+However, managing credit risk cannot be marked down to an average maturity profile: issuer selection is key in this regard.
 That is why investment managers must have a well-resourced credit analyst team with a robust issuer selection process in order to avoid, as much as possible, credit impairments in liquidity funds.
 An important additional risk mitigation is achieved by internal diversification rules at the group issuer level, in order to limit the impact of a potential group issuer impairment on the fund net asset value.

 When investing core cash, it is not obvious to see why investors would accept issuers that would not be eligible to liquidity funds.
 Indeed, an investor could accept to look for riskier names if the average surplus in yield is higher than the probability of impairment losses linked to these investments.
-This can be debated for multi-year investment horizon, such as those suited for the strategic cash, but is likely to be turned down for a one year or more investment horizon, especially in the current low interest rate environment.
-Hence, we would call for having a similar issuer selection list for liquidity funds as for core cash investments, in order to follow appropriately individual issuer creditworthiness.
+This can be debated for multi-year investment horizons such as those suited for the strategic cash, but is likely to be turned down for a one year or so investment horizon, especially in the current low interest rate environment.
+Hence, we would call for having a similar issuer selection list for liquidity funds as for core cash investments in order to appropriately follow individual issuer creditworthiness.
 This does not mean that credit risk will be identical in core cash solutions and in liquidity funds.
-Indeed, by simply allowing more concentration risk (i.e. lower diversification target) and extended average maturities, the credit risk in some core cash solutions will be higher than in liquidity funds even if it is borne on the same issuers.
+Indeed, by simply allowing more concentration risk (i.e. lower diversification target) and extended average maturities, the credit risk in some core cash solutions would be higher than in liquidity funds even if it is borne on the same issuers.
 Intuitively, everybody understands it is more risky to invest in a one-year note than in a one-day certificate of deposit issued by the same bank.
-In fact, on short tenors (e.g. one year or less), specialists generally agree that, for a same issuer, credit risk can be assumed to rise in straight proportion with an instrument's maturity, hence WAL being a proxy for measuring credit risk in liquidity funds.
-A core cash investor should therefore evaluate its risk (particularly credit risk) tolerance and set commensurate investment quidelines.
-A natural upper limit for WAL is the core cash investment horizon.
-On the investment manager side, a natural upper bound is defined by slightly looser diversification, the individual issuer maximum maturity guidelines and by limiting investments to issuers eligible for liquidity funds.
+In fact, on short tenors (e.g. one year or less), specialists generally agree that, for a same issuer, credit risk can be assumed to rise in straight proportion with an instrument maturity, hence WAL being a proxy for measuring credit risk in liquidity funds.